Givdo/givdo_app/README.md

 `git clone git@github.com:Givdo/givdo_app.git`.

-(Or use http if you do not have SSH set up)
+(Or use http if you do not have SSH set up.)

 If you want to use Android Studio, import the project by choosing "Import Project" from the welcome menu.